 The people I work with have a passion for service, excellence and contribution.
-Their success is not only measured financially, but by the satisfaction and success they experience when they are able to do the work that expresses what’s most meaningful to them.
+Their success in life is not only measured financially, but by the satisfaction and success they experience when they are able to expresses what’s most meaningful to them.